Candidate Captured Interstellar Objects in the Solar System: Simulation Framework

-Next, we investigate the long-term stability of the captured objects.
-Using the initial parameters saved from the bound ISOs, we initialize a new simulation identical to the previous, except with added higher-order effects of the three other giant planets and non-gravitational acceleration, and integrate forward for up to a maximum of 50 times the inverse capture rate (the average number of years until one ISO becomes bound).
-Each year, we check whether the particle has collided or escaped using the same criterion described for the first simulation.
-If the particle collides or escapes during that year, we record its lifetime.
+Next, we investigate the long-term stability of the captured ISOs.
+Using the initial parameters saved from the bound ISOs, we initialize a new simulation with the captured ISO, Jupiter, Saturn, and the Sun, using the orbital elements of the bound ISO right after capture.
+We integrate each captured object forward for up to $10^6$ times the mean capture interval, corresponding to a maximum integration time of $\sim 2 \cdot 10^8$ years, by which point nearly all captured objects have been ejected.
+On each timestep $\Delta t=10$ years, we save the orbital parameters and check whether the particle has collided or escaped using the same criterion described for the capture simulation.
+If the particle collides or escapes during that timestep, we record its lifetime.
 If not, we continue simulating.
-For particles that survive for long enough to see another bound ISO (i.e., the inverse of the capture rate), we consider them stable enough to be observed and record their orbital elements.
-Given the ejection rate, we model the current population of Type 8 ISOs and analyze their orbital elements.
+Then, the differential steady state population is given by: